Finding the Best Banks in 2022

-At SmartAsset, we poured over the bank options across the country to determine which were the best in America for 2018.
+At SmartAsset, we pored over the various banking options throughout the country to determine which were the best for 2022.
 We chose banks that make it easy to access your money, do not charge you to maintain your account and have good interest rates.
 Below, we breakdown which are the best banks in six categories: online bank, major bank, credit union, small business, students and savings account.

 |Chase Bank Read More||0.01%||$25|| |

 SmartAsset’s team of personal finance experts rounded up an exhaustive list of the banks most available to you.
 We scored each according to their account access, charges for maintaining your account, interest rates, customer support, product offerings and customer experience.

 Ally is an online-only bank offering an array of banking, auto, home loan and investing products.
 The company’s key products include savings accounts, checking accounts, individual retirement accounts (IRAs) certificates of deposit (CDs) and money market accounts.

 Ally’s online savings account boasts a 0.60% APY that comes without monthly maintenance fees or minimum balance requirements.
 But this account comes with a $25 overdraft fee and an excessive transactions fee of $10.
 The bank’s website also shows it charges users for expedited delivery, outgoing domestic wires, account research and returned deposit items.